Biography

 Liz lectured at the Royal Birmingham Conservatoire 1999 - 2019, teaching composition, designing and delivering modules on Music and Health, Community Engagement and, most recently, collaborative projects with Royal Birmingham Ballet.

 Having worked within education, lecturing and community work, she now composes full time.
 Her work often engages with difficult subjects, questioning and stimulating debate around wellbeing, and challenging boundaries between audience and performer.
+She is currently involved in various projects that explore our human connection with external landscapes and the natural world.

 Liz’s mentors have included Judith Weir, Julian Phillips, Jonathan Harvey and Colin Riley.
-Liz is currently being mentored by Tess Howell.
+Liz is currently mentored by Tess Howell.

 Major Works